jwlehman93/security_week2/README.md

   * Vulnerabilities
     1. I improperly thought I could use html entities to prevent sql query.
 I found the mysqli_real_escape_string,  which actually helped cover up these vulnerabilities.
-The following **optional** features are implemented:
+    2. I also did not properly escape my feature when I was attemting to check a unique username, which allowed for a sql injection vulnerability The following **optional** features are implemented:
 - [x] Display the name of the state instead of the `territories.state_id`
 - [x] Validate uniqueness of username both whena user is created and when updated